jbathel/javascript_fundamentals/README.md

 These files contain the work that I completed following the lectures in the course.

-The assignments were baasic tasks given at the end of each lecture to help solidify knowledge.
+The assignments were basic tasks given at the end of each lecture to help solidify knowledge.
 In some cases I add additional notes.

 The challenges were slightly more complex problems given to further practice and reinforce knowledge.